dikortis/LetsTalkETC/Episodes/Episode_4.md

-know we can be centralized it more by opening it up to you know every avenue and in letting everybody have an opportunity to to use a block chain and understanding
+know we can be centralized it more by opening it up to you know every avenue and in letting everybody have an opportunity to to use a blockchain and understanding

 **Carlo Vicari:**
- yeah I think what he was
+ yes I think what he was
-saying also about sorry Krishna I'd like what he was saying also about kinda you know taking two steps back to move three steps forward um so I think that's important also uh just reduce reduce those attack vectors and I know Charles and some other people and other developers and oft are they talk a lot
+saying also about sorry Krishna I'd like what he was saying also about kinda you know taking two steps back to move three steps forward so I think that's important also just reduce reduce those attack vectors and I know Charles and some other people and other developers and oft are they talk a lot